photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Which folder will be indexed?

 This depends on your environment and [configuration](config-options.md).
-While subfolders can be selected for indexing in the UI, changing the *originals* base folder requires a restart for security reasons.
+While sub folders can be selected for indexing in the UI, changing the *originals* base folder requires a restart for security reasons.

 If you skip configuration and don't use one of our Docker images, PhotoPrism will attempt to find a photo library